BIMIB-DISCo/MaREA/README.md

 MaREA allows to stratify dataset(s) with K-means cluster method.

-Use **Number of clusters** to chose a range of K values.
+Use **Number of clusters** to choose a range of K values.
 Each value corresponds to a number of clustes in which the dataset will be split.
 Chosing a range from 2 to 5 will divide the same dataset in 2,3,4 and 5 groups.

 Use **scale variables** to normalize dataset values.
  - *divide row by max*: divide each row by their maximum values.